RICCOMAGNO LAB

 -

 July 1st, 2018 - The Riccomagno Lab is awarded a Hellman Fellowship.
-The major goal of the award is to explore the mechanisms that regulate thalamo-cortical axon pruning.
+The goal of the award is to explore the mechanisms that regulate thalamo-cortical axon pruning.

 -